Pakistan Urges UN Not To Forget Rights Violations In Kashmir, Palestine, Amid Focus On Ukraine - UrduPoint

 "Millions of human beings continue to be victims of racism, racial discrimination, Islamophobia, xenophobia and related intolerance, including their contemporary forms, some of which manifest in violent forms."
 Against this backdrop, Aamir Khan welcomed the Secretary-General's "Call to Action for Human Rights" and his report "Our Common Agenda".

-"We must endeavour to work together to find a common framework through consultation, coordination and consensus," he added.
+"We must endeavor to work together to find a common framework through consultation, coordination and consensus," he added.